Immigration advocates recommend changes to the asylum system

-SAN DIEGO — As the U.S. gets closer to ending a pandemic-era immigration rule, there are concerns for the country’s asylum system and its capacity to process a possible surge of people.
+SAN YSIDRO– As the U.S. gets closer to ending a pandemic-era immigration rule, there are concerns for the country’s asylum system and it’s capacity to process a possible surge of people.

-On Wednesday, dozens of people were seen waiting outside the U.S.-Mexico border while searching for answers and direction on seeking asylum.
+On Wednesday, dozens of people waiting outside the U.S.-Mexico border for answers and direction on seeking asylum.

-“I came with my family but my family went inside because they said they are only processing women and children at the moment, so I’m just here trying to wait my turn,” said one Jamaican national who asked to remain anonymous.
+“I came with my family.
+But my family go inside becuase they said they are only processing women and children at the moment.
+So I’m just here trying to wait my turn,” said one Jamaican national who asked to remain anonymous.

 The migrant got separated from his family.
-He said he has been waiting nine days along the border wall for answers on his asylum claim.
-He said he has been living off protein bars and water given to him from border agents.
+He said he has been waiting nine days along the border wall for answers on his aslyum.
+He’s said he has been living off protein bars and water given to him from border agents.

-“It’s very hard and a lot of lies, a lot of promises telling us we will be out of this place soon,” the Jamaican national said.
+“It’s very hard,and a lot of lies, a lot of promisies telling us we will be out of this place soon,” the Jamaican national said.

-“America needs a serious plan and has been in need of a plan for decades,” said Angela Kelley, the chief adviser of policy and partnership at American Immigration Council.
+“America needs a serious plan, and has been in need of a plan for decades,” said Angela Kelley, the cheif adviser of policy and partnership at American Immigration Council.

+The American Immigration Council, a D.C. based non-profit, argues the current aslyum system is overwhlemed adn underresourced.

-“We’ve been stuck in a cycle of short term thinking, where administration after administration is largely focused on implementing policies primarily centered on driving those numbers down and not on creating a system that both restores order at the border while also upholding our standing as a beacon of hope for people around the world,” said Jorge Loweree, the managing director of programs at the American Immigration Council.
+“We’ve been stuck in a cycle of short term thinking, where administration after administration is largely focused on impleementing policeies primarily centered on driving those numbers down and not on creating a systembthat both restores order at the border while also upholding our standing as a beacon of hope for oeople around the world,” said Jorge Loweree, the managing director of programs at the American Immigration Council.

-“Thankfully it doesn’t require a radical overhaul of U.S. immigration law to restore our humanitarian protection systems.
+“Thankfully it doesn’t require a radical overhaul of us immigrton law to restore our humanitarian protection systems.
 What’s needed most is a major shift in thinking and policy making,” said Aaron Reichlin-Melnick, the policy director at the American Immigration Council.

-The council’s recommendations, which is reported to the Biden administration and congress, include:
+The recommendations of the American Immigration Council’s report to the Biden administration and congress include:

 - Expand Customs and Border Protection’s capacity to process asylum seekers at ports of entry